krystalhdz6/Week-14-Homework-Web-Development/README.md

 1. Construct a `curl` request that enters two forms: `"log={username}"` and `"pwd={password}"` and goes to `http://localhost:8080/wp-login.php`.
 Enter Ryan's credentials where there are placeholders.

     - **Question:** Did you see any obvious confirmation of a login?
-No.
+There was no obvious notification of login.
     - Command: `curl --form "log=Ryan" --form "pwd=123456" http://localhost:8080/wp-login.php
     `
 2. Construct the same `curl` request, but this time add the option and path to save your cookie: `--cookie-jar ./ryancookies.txt`.
 This option tells `curl` to save the cookies to the `ryancookies.txt` text file.